World Sight Day, Celebrating the Importance of Vision

 Each year the team travels to underserved populations and partners with local eye care providers to strengthen the care they can give.
 This program has three main activities: to serve medical and surgical missions; to teach local personnel, residents, and DMEI fellows; and to discover needs and research the best ways to meet them.

 “There are many memories I have from the annual visits,” Dr. Farris said.
-“I think the most impactful ones were my early visits to Swaziland and seeing the human toll that HIV and tuberculosis have taken on the country and its beautiful people.
+“I think the most impactful ones were my early visits to Swaziland (now Eswatini) and seeing the human toll that HIV and tuberculosis have taken on the country and its beautiful people.
 Fortunately, concerted efforts by many, including our team, have seen a slow and steady decrease in loss of life and blindness from these diseases.
 However, much more needs to be done.”

 How you can help